vorsocom/mugen/README.md

 # Switch to the repository directory.
 ~$ cd mugen

-# Copy the Hypercorn configuration sample to the root folder.
+# Create a Hypercorn config file in the root folder.
-~$ cp conf/hypercorn.toml.sample hypercorn.toml
+~$ touch hypercorn.toml

 # Edit hypercorn.toml to set your preferred values.
-~$ nano hypercorn.toml
+~$ echo 'bind = "127.0.0.1:8081"' > hypercorn.toml

 # Copy the app configuration sample to the root folder.
 ~$ cp conf/mugen.toml.sample mugen.toml